The Restaurant’s Guide to Halloween: Ideas, Promotions & Themes

 Make sure the first people to know about your Halloween event are the people who like your restaurant on non-Halloween days.
 Using guest data, segment your customer database into the demographic most interested in your theme and promotion, then send out a branded email linking back to your specially-branded reservation widget.
 This is a very inexpensive way to attract attendees who already know how good your place is.

 Make it easier for guests to find and buy tickets by including “Book Now” buttons on your social media promotions.
-Each time you post about your Halloween events on social, make sure you include the link to book directly—and use the custom tracking link to easily track ROI on your booking buttons across each channel.
+Each time you post about your Halloween events on social media channels, make sure you include the link to book directly—and use the custom tracking link to easily track ROI on your booking buttons across each channel.

 Make sure your event landing page is not only discoverable, but actionable to people in your area who might not know of your restaurant yet, but who are searching for something to do on Halloween.
 SEO best practices are simple here: make sure your landing page—and especially its title—includes your city’s name, some permutation of “Halloween event,” and any thematically-aligned keywords you can think of.
 Here’s an example: